carl2087/final-whistle/README.md

 ## Future Features

 There is scope for a lot of expansion to The Final Whistle.
-The site as it is, is a minimal viable product, however there are features I would like to add in the future.
+The site as it is, is a minimum viable product, however there are features I would like to add in the future.

 ### Share button